 Getting around Peru is relatively easy and inexpensive.
-Owing to its varied and unique terrain of mountains, deserts and rainforests, travelling around the country can be an interesting but sometimes tricky and time-consuming experience.
+Owing to its varied and unique terrain of mountains, deserts and rainforests, travelling around the country can be an interesting (though sometimes tricky and time-consuming) experience.

 Public transport in Peru